fghsgh/fghlib/README.md

 - `//`: same as `/`, as the result is already an integer.

 #### Known bugs
-- The multiplication and division routines only work for numbers smaller than 256, and are being debugged.
+- The multiplication routine returns a wrong answer.
+This causes the power routine to do the same.

 #### Planned features
 `hugeint.format(hugeint,format):string`\